 Even if you conclude that there is some correlation in the population, that’s the start of your investigation, not the end.
 If there’s a correlation in the population, you can’t just assume that one variable drives the other: correlation is not causation.
-Causation by Steve Simon gives some hints for investigating causation, using smoking and lung cancer as an example.)
+Steve Simon’s (2000a) Causation [in “Sources Used” at the end of this book] gives some hints for investigating causation, using smoking and lung cancer as an example.)

 Finally, note that there’s no way to reach the conclusion “there’s no correlation in the population."
 Either there (probably) is, or you can’t reach any conclusion.
 This will be a general pattern in inferential statistics: either you reach a conclusion of significance, or you don’t reach any conclusion at all.
-(As you’ll see in Chapter 10, this is a standard pattern in statistics.
-You can conclude “something is going on”, you can fail to reach a conclusion, but you can never conclude “nothing is going on”.
+(As you’ll see in Chapter 10, you can conclude “something is going on”, you can fail to reach a conclusion, but you can never conclude “nothing is going on”.
 Lack of evidence for is not evidence against.)

 In “Scatter Plot, Correlation, and Regression on TI-83/84”, earlier in this chapter, you learned the concepts of correlation and regression, and you used a TI-83 or TI-84 calculator to plot the points and do the computations.
 The calculator is handy, but calculator screens aren’t great for formal reports.
 This section tells you how to do the same operations in Microsoft Excel, without repeating the concepts.

 I’m using Excel 2010, but Excel 2007 or 2013 should be almost identical.